Shravankumar05/productivity-app/README.md

 1. Set up required resources:
    a.
 Download the repository
    b.
 Download node.js
    c.
-Download mongoDB and mongoDB compass then create a new connection to run locally
+Download mongoDB and mongoDB compass then create a new connection to run locally - setting a custom connection string as: `mongodb://localhost:27017`

 2. Open the Productivity-App folder with visual-studio.

-3. Navigate to the directory and run in the terminal:
+3. Navigate to the directory.
-  `cd productivity-app`

 4. Install new-app dependencies:
   `cd client`
   `npm install`
   `npm install mongoose react express cors axios react-dom react-icons`
-  `npm run dev`

 5. Install server dependencies:
   `cd Server`
   `npm install`
   `npm install cors express mongoose nodemon`

-  `node index.js`
+6. Run the programme as follows:
+  `node index.js` - in cd Server, and `npm run dev` - in cd new-app.

 7. Go to `http://localhost:5173/` to view the app.